Our16bitwars/Hi/README.md

 Most of things i do  Its my trauma response, sorry if i bother u w/ that

-↓

-Also struggling with suicidal thoughts.

-Usually goofing around on pjsk area mostly with my beloved or with friends :P
+Usually goofing around on pjsk area mostly with friends or alone  :P

 /ᐠ > ˕ <マ I WAS AT A BREADLINE!!! (and wiki also!)
 30.09